pmaglana/stolen-identity/README.md

 ## Investigation

 1. ENTRY. </br>
 A user was phished, completed MFA, and had the resulting session token stolen.
 That token carried an MFA-satisfied claim, so it sailed past Conditional Access.
-That user was also, through years of drift, still an Owner on a legacy connector app.
+That user was also, through years of drift, still an Owner on a legacy connector app. </br>
+Locate the legacy App: Home > App registration > All applications Tab >

    <img width="725" height="593" alt="1-entry1" src="https://github.com/user-attachments/assets/2b3ee0e0-1d8a-430e-9094-b72a51a0b61f" />
    <img width="895" height="508" alt="1-entry2" src="https://github.com/user-attachments/assets/e46b1f83-555c-4735-a729-ae37e2a5d55d" /></br>